 The agenda is divided into 2 parts.
 Part 1 is taken in the presence of the public and press.
-Part 2 items will be considered in the absence of the public and press for the reasons indicated on the agenda and at the foot of each report.
+Part 2 items will be considered in the absence of the public and press for the reasons indicated on the agenda and in the report.